Catherine Small Long: Personal life

 She married Gillis William Long in 1947.
 Long had two children, George Harrison Long (born October 13, 1954) and Janis Catherine Long (born March 25, 1957).

 Death

 Long died from complications of dementia at an assisted-living facility in Chevy Chase, Maryland on November 23, 2019, at age 95.

+Five years after her death and on her 100th birthday, Long's ashes in a ceremony were interred with her husband at Alexandria National Cemetery.